RATHEGALIA: ENDOWMENT OF BLOOD

-	“You have repaid me more than you will ever know just by being who you are, Yios.
+“You have repaid me more than you will ever know just by being who you are, Syngen.
 We are more than just friends.
 You are my family.
 You are like a son to me.”

 “Thank you.”
-Yios became contemplative as emotion began to flood his mind.
+Syngen became contemplative as emotion began to flood his mind.
 The levels of respect and admiration he had for Belmont were immeasurable, and to hear the king speak those words to him resonated profoundly.